 I found Cynthia, my current editor, at a writer’s association meeting.
 We were both surprised to see one another there as both of us were, at the time, also performers in Tombstone, Arizona.
 Because we already knew one another we knew we would be a great fit as we shared other interests besides writing.
 We also have the same twisted sense of humor.
 Never underestimate the importance of having a good sense of humor.
 In fact, I learned the hard way to never drink coffee while I’m reviewing her edits.
 A few years ago there was an unfortunate incident when I was reading one of her snarky comments in the margin while swallowing my coffee.
 I of course started laughing, and the coffee nearly went out my nose.

 I can’t think of a better example of having a good relationship with your editor.
 The editing process can sometimes be intense, so being able to crack a joke can relieve the tension.
 Remember, your editor is there to help you.
 He or she reviews your manuscript with a fresh pair of eyes to catch the mistakes you may have missed, and, when necessary, make revisions or suggest rewrites.
 Their goal is to create a positive experience for your readers.
 And the better the reading experience, the more likely your readers will recommend your book to others.

-According to a political slogan in the 1990s, it takes a village to raise a child.
-Here’s the version for authors.
+According to an old political slogan from the 1990s, it takes a village to raise a child.
+Here’s a version for authors.
 It takes a team to write a book.
 So who’s on the team?